Nelliewangari/Triangle/README.md

 The application is:
  simple
 easy-to-understand
-The project uses languages like HTML, CSS and Javascript Support and contact details
+The project uses languages like HTML, CSS and JavaScript Support and contact details
-Incase you need help to understand or add something to the application you can email me at: Nellewangari11@gmail.com
+In case you need help to understand or add something to the application you can email me at: Nellewangari11@gmail.com

 License
 MIT License

 Copyright (c) [2019] [Nellie Wangari]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.